 Background Sync.
-Status Text label indicating the current status of the initial synchronization process.
+Statusd Text label indicating the current status of the initial synchronization process.
 Valid values are: Stopped: Session is stopped.
 Completed: Initial scan and synchronization processes have completed.
 Synchronizing Files: Background scan and initial synchronization processes are currently running.
 When the status is Synchronizing Files, the Total column will display the directory that is currently being synchronized.
 Queued Files (Active) Total number of files currently being synchronized or that are scheduled to be synchronized.
 Queued Files (Total) Total number of files that have been synchronized by the session as a result of the initial synchronization process.
 Queued Bytes (Active) Total number of bytes currently being synchronized or that are scheduled to be synchronized by the initial synchronization process.
 Queued Bytes (Total) Total number of bytes that have been synchronized by the session as a result of the initial synchronization process.
-File Metadata Conflicts (Active) Total number of file metadata conflicts that are currently being acted on as a result of the initial synchronization process.
+File Metadata Conflicts (Act- Total number of file metadata conflicts that are currently being ac- ted on as a result of the initial synchronization process.

-File Metadata Total number of file metadata conflicts that were found as a result of the Conflicts (Total) initial synchronization process.
+ive) File Metadata Conflicts (Total) Total number of file metadata conflicts that were found as a result of the initial synchronization process.